Camino de Santiago, Astorga to Ambros

 Left, right, left, right, one foot in front of the other, onward we walk to Astorga and Ambros.
-We walk in sync, although my stride is a bit shorter than Abi’s.
+While walking we walk in sync, although my stride is a bit shorter than Abi’s.
 We walk in silence.
 We jibber jabber when one of us has something profound to say.
 You know, deep thought-provoking ideas, something along the lines of, I wonder what kind of tree that is or those purple and white flowers sure are pretty.
 There’s a lot of deep thinking between us while walking to Ambros.

 Walking to Ambrose